mbernste/mbernste.github.io/_posts/2020-11-27-gaussian_mixture_model_em.md

 $$XXXX$$

-which are described in Equations 57 and XXXX in [The Matrix Cookbook](https://www.math.uwaterloo.ca/~hwolkowi/matrixcookbook.pdf).
+which are described in Equations 57 and 61 respectively from the [The Matrix Cookbook](https://www.math.uwaterloo.ca/~hwolkowi/matrixcookbook.pdf).